En-Be/We-Touch/README.md

 ```
 As the developer,
-so I can extend or reuse these features in the future,
+so I can learn something about shaders and generating visual,
-I want everything to be TDD'd and robust
+I want to use Houdini for the effects
 ```

 ## Spec